travelnxtComponents/t-hotel-search/spec.md

 - Set Hithub repository at your end for this project, we will merge them later
 - For development use Google or Vaadin's elements/components while development.
 - Some elements like auto-suggest can be used of Tavisca's but all the features and properties mentioned above in scope should be added by Waain
--Performance test standard  - If you open the component in web page tester, it should load under 500ms.
+- Performance test standard  - If you open the component in web page tester, it should load under 500ms (milli seconds).